jaydarschool/jaydarschool.github.io/README.md

   -  The links are changed so that they send you to the archived versions.
   -  The topbar's CSS has been edited to make it take up (almost) all of the screen.
     -  As well as that, remember that none of the info on the archives will change, they're **archives**!
+- As I am too lazy to download Jekyll (or anything else, for that matter,) to test this site, or any of my projecs, I use the amazing Replit Online IDE to test stuff.